Vieste: History

 In medieval times, the port was frequently attacked by pirates, Saracens and other enemies of the Kingdom of Naples.

 In 1554 approximately 7,000 inhabitants were enslaved by the Turks.
 Those deemed too elderly or infirm for slavery were executed.
 This event is commemorated in an annual ceremony.

 Geography

 The town is bordered by Mattinata, Monte Sant'Angelo, Peschici and Vico del Gargano.
-The coast has interesting geology; cliffs composed of chalk-like white limestone, sparsely banded with thin layers of flint.
+The coastal cliffs are composed of chalk-like white limestone, sparsely banded with thin layers of flint.
 Next to the town there are two large, straight beaches.
 The remainder of the coast is composed of gulfs and small, hidden sandy beaches.
 Erosion by water and wind has shaped the calcareous rock into grottoes and arches.
-The coast is rugged, and many interesting sights are accessible only by sea.
+The coast is rugged, and many sights are accessible only by sea.

 Pizzomunno and its legend

 Vieste's best-known landform is Pizzomunno, a sea stack standing 26.6 m high, situated on the Spiaggia del Castello ("Castle Beach").

 The stone connects to a local legend about a fisherman called Pizzomunno whose true love was captured by sirens and imprisoned under the sea.
 The story tells how he swam out to rescue her, but became exhausted and gave up hope, turning to stone.
 Other myths about the rock are that it disappears on some nights, and that a wish made while circling it will come true.